Mastering Presentations in English

 By consistently practicing these delivery techniques in your English presentations, you'll find that your ability to engage your audience improves.

-4. Handling Questions: Preparation and Strategies
+4. Handling Questions in a Presentation: Preparation and Strategies

 Prepare for potential questions the audience might ask during your presentation in English and practice answering them.